 - Professional attire (nice dress, pants, skirt, etc.) for ladies.
 No sleeveless shirts or dresses.

 - Arrive at church at least 20-25 minutes before Mass begins.

 - Sign your name in the Sign-In Book, located on the table across from the Sacristy.
 If you are a sub, replace the scheduled lector’s name with yours.

-- A copy of the petitions will also be available in the notebook; Lector #2 can take this copy to the pew for additional review, if needed; be sure to return it after mass.
+- If no deacon is present, a copy of the petitions will also be available in the notebook; Lector #2 can take this copy to the pew for additional review, if needed; be sure to return it after mass.

 - Check in with the Presider and inform him which reading you will do.

 - Secure a seat with your family close to the front (preferably one of the first two pews) in the section next to the choir.
 Be sure to sit at the end of the pew.
 If you are Lector #1, ask someone to save your seat or use one of the special “Reserved for Liturgical Minister” signs found under the sign-in table to reserve it.